History of Eastern Christianity: Eastern Christianity

 The church as established in the Middle East was done so under the concept of unity i.e. catholic and or ecumenical.
-For the earliest Christian communities the concept of unity was one where the church communities agreed on a doctrinal understanding of Christianity.
+For the earliest Christian communities, the concept of unity was one in which the church communities agreed on a doctrinal understanding of Christianity.
 Such an understanding was based on the tradition of unity within the different ancient Christian communities.
 One such tradition is the biblical texts used by each of the ancient communities or churches.
 Unity was established in what was taught to the communities by Christ and then his apostles which was doctrinal in its expression.
-When various persons or groups within the many ancient Christian communities began to come at odds with innovations or interpretations of the traditions of Christianity, the communities set out to clarify the validity of the variation in the comparison to traditional understanding.
-To establish why this change was to be accepted or rejected.
-As such was the case of the first council in Jerusalem.
-The later councils where prompted to clarify tradition and address what was proper and what was improper.
-Proper being what was established by Jesus Christ and then his apostles, then the Seventy and the clergy of the churches and the Patristic text, that take their lineage directly back to the Apostolic era.
-Innovations being that which changed the understanding that Christian communities had as the basis for the understanding and definition of their religion.
-Such innovations, whereas the community believe, at the expense of tradition.

-Tradition being then established as dogma.
-A dogma which mystically created a relationship between each individual and the personal Triune God.
-Any innovation which cut off this relationship and was therefore to be condemned.
+When various persons or groups within the many ancient Christian communities began to disagreed with innovations or interpretations of the traditions of Christianity, the communities set out to clarify the validity of the variation in the comparison to traditional understanding, to establish why this change was to be accepted or rejected.
+Such was the case of the first council in Jerusalem.
+The later councils were prompted to clarify tradition and address what was proper and what was improper, proper being what was established by Jesus Christ and then his apostles, then the Seventy and the clergy of the churches and the Patristic text, that take their lineage directly back to the Apostolic era.
+Innovations were those that changed the understanding that Christian communities had as the basis for the understanding and definition of their religion.
+Tradition was then established as dogma., a dogma being that which mystically created a relationship between each individual and the personal Triune God.
+Any innovation which cut off this relationship was therefore to be condemned.

 This right believing and right teaching was to first establish in each individual a personal relationship with Christ, the God.
 This original teaching established by a community of persons that through these traditions created and then maintained a relationship with God.
 As various teachings appeared the Church as a united community addressed and confirmed or denied the teaching or teachings.
 Tradition was the cornerstone to how teachings were to be deemed valid since tradition itself cultivated a living relationship with the living God.
 The councils which were conducted after the legalization of Christianity were done so to define what Christianity and a Christian was.
-This in contrast to Paganism and the Judaism and the various non-traditional Christian beliefs of the time.
+This in contrast to Paganism and Judaism and the various non-traditional Christian beliefs of the time.
 The Christian communities not within the regions of the Empire of Rome still communicated with one another and it was the break out of the sectarian and deemed new to tradition, teachings of Arius that caused the communities to gather to define what a Christian was and to use this definition to counter the teachings of Arianism.